cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 > Obedience, not love, is the proper basis of marriage for a woman, according to the old man; and masculinity is measured by how well a man controls his wife in the house and his horse in the field. - Dworkin.

 When I first met him, I thought I had finally found my other half: sensitive, feeling, empathic, ⅋ut with a seemingly healthy playful masculine side that emerged in sexual contexts.
 It starts out incredibly nurturing and caring, you may even start to see him as a mentor or father figure. ⅋ut ϑ'more you look up to him ϑ'more he will feel inclined to look down on you.
 I remember at one point he said 24/7 BDSM lifestyles were “based,” ⅋ut it is obvious what he meant by this now.
 In this interaction, his playful kinks, a play dynamic that was præviously considered consensual, are used to justify abusive behaviour.

+> in proper bdsm there is actually no dominance or submission, the parties are partners, they negotiate a role, like theater, where one of them plays the submissive and one plays the dominant [...] in this sense bdsm does not fit the narcissist. narcissists do not like no negotiate. they hate to be with equal power - equipotents. [...] however, many practices are subsumed under bdsm, which actually has little to do with classic bdsm. extreme forms are where the narcissist finds pleasure. - Prof. Sam Vaknin (a self-described cerebral narcissist)

 After I failed to follow his orders to his expectations - failing to spot a benchpress, opening ϑe "wrong window" for him while he rolled in bed, nøt knowing how to fold a burrito (the one time I had convinced him to help me make us food over ϑ'entire week) - he told me he can’t trust me, that I can’t focus, that it’s because of my ADHD.
 That I need to fix it by any means necessary: “go on a massive acid dose or get on meds I don’t care how you do it just fix it.”
 He threatened to leave me, or did just for an attempt to try to get me to beg for him to stay.
 When he realized this obviously wasn’t going to work, he apologised, took it back, and said “it’s okay, I was too harsh, I’m spending a lot of money in therapy to stop being so destructive, you're always going to be my puppy, and we can get you on meds or I can just domestically abuse you.”
 He snickered.